konradkiss/jsbitstream/README.md

 ## What is it? ##

 JSBitStream is a Javascript class to read and write bit level data into and out of a stream.
 It was created to preserve as many bits and bytes during network communication as possible without sacrificing speed (ie. through compression).
-It was intended to prepare network packets for multiplazer HTML5 games for example.
+It was intended to prepare network packets for multiplayer HTML5 games.

 ## How does it work? ##